-104 The Bank conducts, as a matter of routine, an overnight-maturity fine-tuning OMO at the end of each reserves maintenance period (ordinarily the Wednesday preceding the Thursday MPC decision) to ensure that the banking system's net need for central bank money, taking into account the amount required for reserves scheme banks to achieve their aggregate reserves targets, is provided as precisely as possible.(38)

-105 These operations take place at 10 am.
-They are for same-day settlement.

-106 The Bank is prepared either to provide or drain central bank money at the official Bank Rate in this operation, and both are equally likely on the assumption that errors in the Bank's liquidity forecast are unbiased.
+- 122 The Bank conducts, as a matter of routine, an overnight-maturity fine-tuning OMO at the end of each reserves maintenance period (ordinarily the Wednesday preceding the Thursday MPC decision) to ensure that it provides as precisely as possible the banking system's net need for central bank money, taking into account the amount required for reserves scheme banks to achieve their aggregate reserves targets.42 - 123 These operations take place at 10 am.
+They are for same-day settlement. - 124 The Bank is prepared either to provide or drain central bank money at the official Bank Rate in this operation, and both are equally likely on the assumption that errors in the Bank's liquidity forecast are unbiased.
 If providing, the Bank does so via reverse repo of eligible collateral.
-If draining, the Bank usually does so via gilt DBV repo.(39)
+If draining, the Bank usually does so via gilt DBV repo.43 - 125 Normally, the same limit on the maximum size of a counterparty's bid relative to the size of the OMO applies to fine-tuning OMOs as for short-term repo OMOs (see paragraph 120).
+If the size of the fine-tuning OMO is smaller than a specific amount set out in the Operating Procedures, the Bank may waive the limit. - 126 Any over-bidding in fine-tuning OMOs leads to pro-rating of bids.

-Open market operations to provide longer-term financing
+Open market operations to provide longerterm financing - long-term repos

-107 The Bank conducts long-term repo OMOs monthly, usually at 10 am on a Tuesday mid-month.

-The dates of long-term repo OMOs are included in the schedule for OMOs and reserves maintenance periods published annually.
-The Bank may lend at three, six, nine and twelve-month maturities.
+- 127 The Bank conducts long-term repo OMOs monthly, usually at 10 am on a Tuesday mid-month. - 128 The Bank may lend at three, six, nine and twelve-